 Finding the right talent has never been easier, as long as your HR team cuts through the noise and keeps track of the metrics that make a difference.

 The increasing demand and ability to deliver content tailored to the candidates’ characteristics means you need to be ready to customize the recruiting experience and accept the differences within your workforce.

 HR leaders can leverage technology to determine whether a human or a digital interaction is best suited for different employees.
 Job offerings should be going beyond the hiring process, while HR departments have to regularly collect data about how employees are using corresponding services and how their needs might be shifting.

-Maria Fintanidou works as a Copywriter for Moosend, an email marketing software company that offers various features for creating responsive newsletters and automating email marketing efforts.
-She has created the Help Articles (FAQs) and overseen the platform’s translations in Greek and Spanish.
-She loves exploring new cultures through traveling, reading, and language learning.
+Maria Fintanidou works as a Content Writer for email marketing automation software Moosend, having created the Help Articles (FAQs) and overseen the platform’s translations in Greek and Spanish.
+She loves exploring new cultures and ways of thinking through traveling, reading, and language learning.

 Weekly news and industry insights delivered straight to your inbox.